FengboMa/docs.spectraguru/docs/Analytics_Page/T-SNE.md

     $$
     {% endraw %}

 - *Kullback-Leibler divergence* is a way of measuring how much two probability distributions differ.
 By treating the similarity values of the true data and projected data as probability distributions, we can use Kullback-Leibler divergence to quantify how accurate the current model is.
 You can think of the “probabilities” corresponding to the similarity values as the probabilities of two points being part of the same cluster.
-Kullback-Leibler divergence is denoted by $D_{KL}(P \vert\vert Q)$</span> and is defined by:
+Kullback-Leibler divergence is denoted by $D_{KL}(P \vert\vert Q)$ and is defined by:

     {% raw %}
     $$